Fede-stack/federicoravenda.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Computer Science at Università della Svizzera italiana (USI) in Lugano, Switzerland, where my research sits at the intersection of Natural Language Processing and Digital Health.
-I hold a degree in Statistics from Università Milano-Bicocca and bring a strong foundation in probabilistic modeling and machine learning to my work.
+I am a PhD candidate in Computer Science at Università della Svizzera italiana (USI) in Lugano, Switzerland, specializing in Natural Language Processing for Digital Health.
+I hold a Master's degree in Statistics from Università Milano-Bicocca, with expertise in probabilistic modeling and machine learning.

-My research explores advanced NLP methods, with applications spanning mental health, and conversational AI.
+My research explores advanced NLP methods, with applications spanning mental health, Conversational AI, and information Retrieval.
 Beyond NLP, I apply probabilistic deep learning techniques to time series analysis and engage in general machine learning research.

 ## 🧑‍💻 Research Interests

-**NLP for Mental Health**: Tailoring AI systems grounded in psychological principles for the automatic screening of social media users, identifying behavioral disorders through digital footprints.
+**NLP for Mental Health**: Tailoring AI systems for automated screening and assessment of mental health conditions using digital data sources, including social media text and conversational interactions.
+My work applies psychological frameworks to design clinically relevant NLP systems that can identify behavioral patterns indicative of mental health disorders.

 **Interpretability and Uncertainty in LLMs**: Recently exploring interpretability methods and uncertainty quantification techniques to enhance the reliability and trustworthiness of large language models, with applications to clinical NLP.

-**Conversational AI**: Research on retrieval-augmented generation techniques and conversational systems, exploring methods to create more context-aware and naturally flowing user interactions.
+**Information Retrieval**: Researching retrieval methods and ranking algorithms to improve access to relevant information in specialized domains.
+This work focuses on developing effective search systems and exploring retrieval-augmented generation techniques for knowledge-intensive applications.

 I've created a repository that I regularly update with available datasets from the literature for NLP research in Mental Health, intended for all practitioners.
-If you're interested, check out the following link: https://github.com/Fede-stack/NLP-4-Mental-Health.
+If you're interested, check out the following link: [[link]](https://github.com/Fede-stack/NLP-4-Mental-Health).

 If you'd like to discuss any NLP-related topics, feel free to contact me at: